joymonkey/CHIRP/CHIRP_Audio_Trigger/README.md

  - Hold "Prev" button + press "Play/Stop" button - this will change the serial baud rate (cycling between 115200, 2400 and 9600).
  - Hold "Prev" button + press "Next" button - this will change the Sound Bank 1 from its current value (by default "A").
 You must have appropriate folders in your SD card for this change to work (for example, "1A_R2D2" and "1B_R5D4").

+# SD Card Structure
+To simpify browsing of files from the transmitter side of things, sound files should be arranged into several "Sound Banks" on the SD card.
+6 Sound Banks are supported, each one can have up to 26 "Pages".
+Sound Bank 1 is reserved specificalyl for primary droid vocals.
+Sound Banks 2-6can be for whatever custom music or sound effects are desired.
+## Sound Bank 1
+Sound Bank 1 should contain WAV files, and total no more than 14MB.
+Sound Bank 1 page folders should be named similarly to...
+- 1A_R2D2
+- 1B_R5D4
+- 1C_K2SO
+- etc

+One of these pages/folders will be set as the droids primary sounds.
+For example, you would set it to A for R2D2 or B for R5D4.
+Changing this value will force sounds files to be re-synced at the next power cycle.
+## Sound Banks 2-6
+Sound Banks 2-6 have looser rules and shoudl be named similarly to...
+- 2A_StarWarsMusic
+- 2B_StarWarsClips
+- 2C_SWRemixes
+- 3A_PopMusic
+- etc

+Breaking up the file list into folders like this is intended to make sound navigation simpler.
+The user might have 4 different trigger buttons available on their transmitter, so might want to assign each button to sound banks 1-4.
+The user could then have a button or switch to cycle through "Pages" of each bank, so hundreds of files are browsable with relative ease.
+## Sound Variants
+Droid beep-boop files should be organized by name, and followed by a number if there are multiple variants of the same sound type.
+For example, my current R2D2 folder has 61 files, but many are variants of the same sound type, so on my controller it only shows 9 sounds and if a sound is triggered that has multiple variants the CHIRP Audio Trigger will choose one of the variants at random.
+My R2D2 files are stored something like...
+1A_R2D2/chat01.wav
+1A_R2D2/chat02.wav
+1A_R2D2/chat03.wav
+1A_R2D2/chat04.wav
+1A_R2D2/happy01.wav
+1A_R2D2/happy02.wav
+1A_R2D2/sad01.wav
+1A_R2D2/sad02.wav
+1A_R2D2/sad03.wav
+...and my transmitter displays these as CHAT, HAPPY, SAD (these are the names that are sent back to my transmitter as telemetry packets).